Code-Institute-Submissions/samcat437-Milestone-4_JanResub/README.md

 [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) : Chrome Dev tools were utilised for the Javascript console as well as to verify the site's responsiveness and visual presentation.

+## Data Schema

+I tried to reuse code across the site as much as possible, and make navigating between the wishlist, profile, reviews and the product detail pages as intuitive as possible.
+However, after a user makes a review, they are redirected to their review page rather than the product detail page.
+However, I wasn't able to pass in the product id needed to reload the product detail page which is why they are redirected to their page.
+This is something I would like to change for the next production.

 ## Bugs

 ### Fixed Bugs